 Steve is currently VP of Production for Perpetuo Films, a nonprofit studio that produces original content, provides impact consulting, and aims to accelerate the adoption of web3 tools to amplify filmmaker autonomy, control, and ownership.
 Steve has been a full-time non-fiction film director and producer for 15+ years.
-Most recently, he served as director and cinematographer on “Dani’s Twins,” which captures the pregnancy and early parenting journey of Dani Izzie, one of the few quadriplegics ever to give birth to twins.
-His first film, “Volcanic Sprint,” is the harrowing story of Africa’s most extreme running race, up and down a live volcano in Cameroon.
+Most recently, he served as director and cinematographer on DANI'S TWINS which captures the pregnancy and early parenting journey of Dani Izzie, one of the few quadriplegics ever to give birth to twins.
+His first film, VOLCANIC SPRINT is the harrowing story of Africa’s most extreme running race, up and down a live volcano in Cameroon.
 It was distributed globally by American Public Television.
-“Shattered Sky” tells the story of how America led the world to solve the biggest environmental crisis ever seen (the ozone crisis), contrasting with inactivity on climate change policy.
+SHATTERED SKY tells the story of how America led the world to solve the biggest environmental crisis ever seen (the ozone crisis), contrasting with inactivity on climate change policy.
 It played on PBS, sponsored by Maryland Public Television.
-Steve’s feature documentary “Jobs for G.I.s” documents the struggles vets face when they separate from the military to launch new careers in the civilian world, and was acquired by DirecTV’s The Audience Channel.
+Steve’s feature documentary JOBS FOR GI'S documents the struggles vets face when they separate from the military to launch new careers in the civilian world, and was acquired by DirecTV’s The Audience Channel.
 Since 2002, Steve has also produced short films for international organizations that do good, filming in 30+ countries.
 Steve holds an MA in Economics and African Studies from Johns Hopkins SAIS, and lived in Cameroon as a young man.
 Follow Steve on Twitter.

-Angie serves as VP of Impact and Outreach for Perpetuo Films, Angie provides strategic guidance and hands-on support to help clients achieve the change they seek.
+As VP of Impact and Outreach for Perpetuo Films, Angie provides strategic guidance and hands-on support to help clients achieve the change they seek.
 She's currently producer/impact producer of DANI'S TWINS and impact producer of PATROL .
-Prior to pivoting to the documentary film world after more than 20 years at the crossroads of international development and communications.
-Most recently, Angie was the global advocacy and campaigns lead for the World Bank, where she specialized in multimedia, multi-channel engagement.
-During this time, she oversaw communications strategy and implementation—print, online, social, marketing, multimedia, and media—for a wide range of business lines, including IDA, the World Bank’s fund for the poorest.
-In this capacity, she spearheaded communications campaigns that helped raise more than $125 billion from a global coalition of governments for projects in the world's poorest countries.
-Angie studied international relations at The American University and the University of Copenhagen, and studied art at Parque Lage Escola de Arte in Rio de Janeiro.
+Prior to pivoting to the documentary film world, Angie was global advocacy and campaigns lead for the World Bank, where she specialized in multimedia, multi-channel engagement.
+There, she oversaw communications strategy and implementation—print, online, social, marketing, multimedia, and media—for a wide range of business lines, including a multiyear campaign that helped raise more than $125 billion from a global coalition of governments for projects in the world's poorest countries.
+Angie studied international relations at The American University and the University of Copenhagen, and art at Parque Lage Escola de Arte in Rio de Janeiro.
 She has worked in more than 3 dozen countries and speaks Spanish and Portuguese and okayish French and Italian.
 She lives in Arlington, VA.
 See Angie on LinkedIn and Twitter.